HammyHavoc/matrix-protocol-eurorack-module/README.md

 Optionally add USB sockets via an expansion module for class-compliant audio interface and MIDI-USB host support.

 ### Increase the number of signals you can broadcast and receive simultaneously with more Matrix protocol Eurorack modules
-Group multiple Matrix protocol Eurorack modules together as a
+Group multiple Matrix protocol Eurorack modules together as a single virtual synth for easy visualization and remote collaboration.

 ## Software
 Declarative and reproducible configurations to encourage experimentation, sharing and pull requests.
 Screw up?
 Boot into a different version of your configuration at startup.